- Is your drafting chair hurting your back?

 - Adjustable flip-up armrests.

-- Features one-touch pneumatic lift for quick height adjustments.
+- Features a one-touch pneumatic lift for quick height adjustments.

-- Seat might be a tad too narrow.
+- The seat might be a tad too narrow.

 #5 Best ribbed high-back drafting chair